rollandxyz/ng7-hello-world/README.containerize-ng-app-with-docker.md

 }
 ```

-## Build docker images
+## 4. Build docker images

 Never try to run npm install or yarn install inside the image.
 You should always aim to serve the final production builds inside your Docker images.

-Now, let’s build the image and call it `ng7-hello-world`:
+- Build the image and call it `ng7-hello-world`:

 ```bash
 sudo docker image build -t ng7-hello-world .